This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

-In addition, in correctional settings, it is difficult to implement rigorous evaluation designs that could isolate the effects of one factor and provide completely comparable groups of inmates for a study, such as randomized trials.
+In addition, in correctional settings, it is difficult to implement rigorous evaluation designs that could isolate the effects of one factor and provide completely comparable groups of incarcerated persons for a study, such as randomized trials.
 As a result, researchers must often rely on weaker, quasi-experimental designs with comparison groups that may not completely rule out competing hypotheses to explain apparent differences and outcomes.

 One such factor is the Hawthorne effect, in which social and behavioral researchers' interactions with and observation of subjects being studied affects the subjects' behavior.
 The name stems from a study of factory workers at Western Electric's Hawthorne plant in Illinois in the late 1920s and early 1930s.
 Researchers set out to see what effect, if any, changes in lighting would have on the workers' productivity.
 They found that regardless of the changes made, productivity increased.
 They decided that the productivity increased because the workers saw themselves as special participants in an experiment.

 Recent examinations of the Hawthorne data question the original conclusions and suggest there was either no effect or a placebo effect.
 Perhaps the Hawthorne effect was present in the Colorado study of administrative segregation.
-If such an effect were present, the prisoners might be expected to have a more positive view of their situation by virtue of being study participants.
+If such an effect were present, the incarcerated persons might be expected to have a more positive view of their situation by virtue of being study participants.

 Additionally, people in isolation might be more inclined to participate in a study simply because it would involve receiving attention from an interviewer.